salimessa/trackmymeals-1/README.md

 TRACK MY MEALS

-Will allow useres track the food(s) that they will be having through out the day along with the amount of calories were consumed.
+Will allow useres to track the food(s) that they will be having through out the day along with the amount of calories that were consumed.